isomerpages/moe-deyisec/_about-us/Our School/School Rules and Regulation.md

 		(i)\.
 The mobile phone inclusive of sim card will be retained by the school for 1 week for 1st&nbsp;violation of mobile phone rules, 2 weeks for 2nd&nbsp;violation and 3 weeks for 3rd&nbsp;violation.

-		2\.
+		(ii)\.
 Parent/Guardian is required to collect the mobile phone inclusive of sim card personally&nbsp;after&nbsp;<u>1 week</u> for the 1st violation, 2 weeks for 2nd violation and 3 weeks for 3rd violation.

-		3\. _Recalcitrant offenders will have the privilege to bring mobile phone to school&nbsp;<u>withdrawn.</u>_
+		(iii)\. _Recalcitrant offenders will have the privilege to bring mobile phone to school&nbsp;<u>withdrawn.</u>_

 * Please take note that the students are responsible for their own mobile phone.&nbsp;The school will not be held responsible for any loss or theft of the mobile phone.